-A planning study of St Leonards / Crows Nest has been prepared to examine opportunities to increase housing and employment capacity in the area whilst delivering high quality public domain and services to support the current and future community’s needs.
+Council prepared a planning study of St Leonards / Crows Nest to examine opportunities to increase housing and employment capacity in the area whilst delivering high quality public domain and services to support the current and future community’s needs.

 On 29 November 2010 Council resolved to undertake the planning study to deliver: